Yash-777/notebook/angularjs-introduction-02.md

 **Expressions**

 Expressions are code snippets in Angular that support a subset of JavaScript.
+They use the double-bracket notation.

 ```javascript
 {{ 3 * 10 }